-In practice, it is difficult even for collecting societies to actually identify every single use.
-Because of the abundance of uses on a daily basis, in particular via the Internet, it is advisable for authors to check themselves into the uses of their works occasionally and they should always check the statements of the collecting societies for any missing uses, of which the author might be aware.
+In practice, it is difficult even for collecting societies to actually identify each single use.
+Because of the abundance of uses on a daily basis, in particular via the Internet, it is advisable for authors to occasionally check themselves into the uses of their works and they should always check the statements of the collecting societies for any missing uses, of which the author might be aware.
 Any mistakes found on the statement can be notified to the collecting society within a given time limit.

 Collecting Societies in Austria: